Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 Traditional Bulgarian Dishes for Christmas Eve

 When I think about Christmas Eve, I always associate it with a family gathering and a whole day cooking traditional Bulgarian dishes in the kitchen with my grandmother and mother.
-I really love these meatless variants, maybe because we mainly cook them for Christmas.
+I really love these meatless variants, maybe because we mainly cook them for Christmas Eve.
 If you are Bulgarian, you know all of them.
-But if you are not or you haven’t spent time in Bulgaria during these holidays, let me show you the most famous traditional Bulgarian Dishes for Christmas Eve.
+But if you are not or haven’t spent time in Bulgaria during these holidays, let me show you the most famous traditional Bulgarian Dishes for Christmas Eve.

 1.Pitka / Pita (traditional Bulgarian bread)